-- pants – bloody discharge from vulva may be very annoying on your new carpet.
-If your dog allows to wear dog diapers or pants, you may consider using them.
-They may help to mask the odor outdoors and avoid males following back to your house.
-However, it is not even close to being as effective as braking the trail back home.
+- Use doggie pants – One of the most common heat symptoms in dogs is a bloody discharge from the vulva.
+This may be very annoying if you have a new carpet.
+If your dog allows you to put dog diapers or pants on her, you may use them, and the problem is solved.
+They may also help to mask the odor outdoors and prevent males from following your dog back to your house.
+However, doggie pants won’t stop your dog from mating, so do not let male dogs approach during walks.